 What message do you project when you walk into a room?
 What is your body saying?
 What information can somebody gather from you before you have even spoken?

-Our poses, postures, hand positions, shoulders etc. are a great source of information which most people read without even thinking.
+Our poses, postures, hand positions, shoulders, etc. are a great source of information that most people read without even thinking.
 For example, if we are feeling confident we will stand a certain way and another way if we feel nervous or intimidated.

 In many areas of our lives, confidence is the key to success.
 Many studies have demonstrated that people who appear confident achieve greater success than their peers.
 For some, confidence comes naturally, but for most people appearing confident, especially in social situations, is difficult.
 Luckily, we can learn how to appear confident by practicing techniques to alter our body language so that we always appear cool, calm and self-assured.
 And as an added and very important bonus, when you practice a positive body language, you actually send messages to your brain which reinforce confident feelings.
 Yes, you read that correctly, practicing a confident body language can actually make you feel more confident!

 If you would like to project a more confident image, here are 10 ways on how to modify your body language so that you always appear self-assured, relaxed and in control.
 Looking for an online confidence building course?
 Read my comprehensive article on the Best Confidence Building Courses here.

 1. Stand Up Straight

-Standing up straight is probably the most powerful technique to projecting confidence through body language.
+Standing up straight is probably the most powerful technique for projecting confidence through body language.
 Keeping your back straight, your shoulders back and your head held high displays status, power and that you are in control of your life.
 It can be tiring at first, especially if you have spent a lifetime slouching or bending over a computer, but it will become easier over time and you’ll soon be walking tall without even trying.

 2. Keep Your Chin And Head Up